crafting-demo/self-hosting/apps/aws-linuxvm/README.md

   SSH to establish the terminal to the VM.
   The public key is automatically authorized during the VM setup.
 - The user using a local machine (outside the sandbox, e.g. a laptop).
-  This solution in this example can be replaced by an actual practice in use.
+  The approach in this example can be replaced by an actual practice in use.
   Only for demonstration, this example automatically authorizes key pairs matching the tag: